AI-driven Prices for Externalities and Sustainability in Production Markets: Simulation Results

 \subsection{Sustainability}

 We measure sustainability as the maximum negative deviation from the equilibrium stock (see Section \ref{Multi-objective Optimization}).
 The introduced policymaker results in the emergence of \emph{significantly and consistently more sustainable harvesting strategies}.
-Fig. \ref{fig: stock_difference} shows that the MEP maintain a population stock that is $34\%$ below the equilibrium population (on average), while the policymaker is only $28.5\%$.
+Figure \ref{fig: stock_difference} shows that the MEP maintain a stock that is $34\%$ below the equilibrium population (on average), while the policymaker is only $28.5\%$.
 Optimizing for sustainability ($w_{s} = 1$, green line) improves the difference to $26\%$.

-More interesting is Fig. \ref{fig: stock_difference_scarce}, where we simulate a \emph{scarce resource} environment (see Section \ref{Common Fishery Settings}).
-In this setting, the introduction of the policymaker results in a \emph{dramatic improvement in sustainability}.
+More interesting is Figure \ref{fig: stock_difference_scarce}, where we simulate a \emph{scarce resource} environment (see Section \ref{Common Fishery Settings}).
+The introduction of the policymaker results in a \emph{dramatic improvement in sustainability}.
 The MEP maintain a population stock that is $97.3\%$ below the equilibrium population (on average), while the policymaker is $82.1\%$ and optimizing for sustainability improves the difference to $63.3\%$; almost $35\%$ improvement compared to MEP.
 In this setting, the MEP fail to result in a sustainable strategy and permanently \emph{deplete} the resources in $9.79\%$ of the episodes, with episodes lasting as low as $48$ time-steps (out of 500, which is the maximum possible).
 In contrast, the vanilla policymaker fails in $4.59\%$ of the episodes (min episode length of 180 time-steps), and the version that optimizes sustainability fails in only $2.24\%$ of the episodes (min episode length of 258 time-steps).

-Importantly, optimizing for sustainability does not have detrimental effects on most other objectives, as seen in Table \ref{tb: numerical results}.\footnote{ Note that the stock difference has negative values (negative deviation from the equilibrium stock) thus, in this metric, large negative numbers denote better performance of the policymaker.} The harvesters' and buyers' fairness improve as well, and so does the buyers' welfare.
-Only the harvesters' welfare degrades; but, as mentioned, it is up to the designer to select weights that best serve the desired combination of objectives.
+Importantly, optimizing for sustainability does not have detrimental effects on most other objectives, as seen in Table \ref{tb: numerical results}.
+The harvesters' and buyers' fairness improve as well, and so does the buyers' welfare.
+Only the harvesters' welfare degrades; but, as mentioned, it is up to the designer to select weights that best serve the desired combination of objectives.\footnote{ Note that the stock difference has negative values (negative deviation from the equilibrium stock) thus, in this metric, large negative numbers denote better performance of the policymaker.}